NeuralTrust/docs.neuraltrust.ai/docs/red-teaming/getting-started/step-by-step/overview.md

 By the end of these guides, you'll have:

-- Creating and running a custom evaluation set from your RAG.
+- A custom evaluation set from your RAG.
-- Creating and running a custom objective attack against your LLM.
+- A custom objective attack against your LLM.
-- Scanning your LLM for complience vulnerabilities.
+- A complience scan against your LLM.

 ## Next Steps